Ender-ing/omni/plan_1/example.md

 }

 // Run my-func() on start!
-initial my-func;
+default my-func;

-// [NOTE] "initial" statement is root-exclusive!
+// [NOTE] "default" statement, outside of a switch case, is root-exclusive!
-// [NOTE] "initial" statement is a one-time use statement!
+// [NOTE] "default" statement, outside of a switch case, is a one-time use statement!

 // You may define a function that doesn't return values as follows
 // (notice that the Any & Void types are NOT supported)